 Often considered "the father of public relations", Sigmund Freud's nephew, Edward Bernays, did more than anyone to promote its virtues for 'Western' living.
 In 1928, he published his influential treatise called Propaganda.
-In it he argued that public relations was not just a mere spectacle, but a public necessity:
+In it, he argued that public relations were not just a mere spectacle, but a public necessity:

 "The conscious and intelligent manipulation of the organized habits and opinions of the masses is an important element in democratic society.
 Those who manipulate this unseen mechanism of society constitute an invisible government which is the true ruling power of our country.
 We are governed, our minds are molded, our tastes formed, and our ideas suggested, largely by men we have never heard of….
 It is they who pull the wires that control the public mind."

 Bernays helped to pioneer what would become fixtures of the American cultural landscape — the image and slogan.
 His first exposure to using these fixtures was in assisting Woodrow Wilson's administration with propaganda efforts to help Europe adopt the principles of democracy during WWI under The Creel Commision.
 During these uncertain times, Bernays adopted his propaganda efforts with a certain measure of sincerity, believing it could change a nation's fate.
 And Bernay’s found great success in swaying public appeal.
 Having seen how effective these efforts could be, Bernays imagined how equally powerful they could be during times of peace and prosperity.
 (Incidentally, as western cultures grew more democratic, Bernays discovered that the term 'propaganda' would slowly acquire a derogatory 'sting' because of its association to Hitler and German efforts, so he coined the term “public relations.”)
 With the principles he had co-opted from the war efforts, he implemented ways to "regiment the public mind every bit as much as an army regiments their bodies."
 With these new techniques, he felt that it was left to the intelligent minorities to implement them in order to steer the lower masses into feelings of control, freedom or prosperity — something that can seem similar to Plato's 'Noble Lie'.